 There is one cells in the test, the FR1 PCell (Cell 1) which is served by satellite access node (SAN).
 The test parameters for the Cell 1 are given in Table A.14.5.3.3.2-1 and Table A.14.5.3.3.2-2 below.

 In CSI measurement configuration, UE is indicated to perform L1-RSRP measurement on the CSI-RS and report aperiodically.
 The test consists of a single time period T1, during which the UE is triggered via DCI to report L1-RSRP on aperiodic CSI-RS resources.
 UE is also configured to measure L1-RSRP based on SSB.
-After 80ms from the beginning of the test, the DCI trigger comes in slot n (0 for Config 1,2 and 8 for Config 3) of a frame and UE provides the report back based on the reporting configuration as defined in Table A.14.5.3.3.2-1.
+After 80ms from the beginning of the test, the DCI trigger comes in slot 2 of a frame and UE provides the report back based on the reporting configuration as defined in Table A.14.5.3.3.2-1.

 There is no measurement gap configured in the test.
 Before the test, UE is configured to perform RLM and BFD based on the SSBs.